Alex-bupt/STEP/README.md

 ## Acknowledgement
 We thank <a href='https://github.com/zxd-octopus/VRICR/tree/master'>DCRS</a> and <a href = 'https://github.com/wxl1999/UniCRS/tree/main'>UNICRS </a> for providing the useful source code for the data preprocessing and prompt learning steps.

-Please cite the following our paper as references if you use our codes.
+Please cite the following our paper as references if you think our work is helpful.

 ```bibtex